Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Introduction

 \section{Introduction}

-Intelligent reflecting surface (IRS) is a promising technology to enhance the performance of wireless powered communication networks (WPCNs) due to its ability to reshape the wireless propagation channels \cite{tang2020wireless,wu2019towards,wu2021intelligent}.
-However, despite an asymptotic squared power gain brought by an IRS \cite{wu2019intelligent}, the actual capacity gains for an IRS with hundreds of passive reflection elements (REs) is negligible when the direct link is not weak because of the ``double fading'' effect in IRS-aided cascaded channel \cite{najafi2020physics}.
-Specifically, the equivalent path loss of the transmitter-IRS-receiver link is the product of the path losses of the transmitter-IRS link and IRS-receiver link, thus making the cascaded channel several orders of times worse than that of the direct link \cite{najafi2020physics}, \cite{long2021active}.
-Thanks to the recent advances in circuit manufacturing, a new type of IRS, i.e., active IRS, which is able to amplify the reflected signal's amplitude by a low-cost set of active-load impedances, has recently been proposed to overcome the double-fading issue of conventional passive IRS \cite{long2021active,zhang2021active,you2021wireless}.
+Intelligent reflecting surface (IRS) has recently been intensively investigated to enhance the performance of wireless powered communications, such as the joint optimization in the IRS-assisted simultaneous wireless information and power transfer (SWIPT) system \cite{pan2020intelligent} and IRS-aided wireless powered communication networks (WPCNs) \cite{zheng2020intelligent,wu2021irs,zou2020wireless}.
+Besides, there are also works considering a novel self-sustainable IRS architecture, where the IRS can work in both energy harvesting and signal reflecting phases \cite{zou2020wireless,ntontin2021toward}.
+However, despite it is shown in \cite{wu2019intelligent} that IRS can bring an asymptotic squared power gain, the actual capacity gains for an IRS are negligible when the direct link is not weak due to the ``double fading'' path loss effect in IRS-aided cascaded channel \cite{najafi2020physics,tang2020wireless,long2021active}.
+To overcome the double-fading issue of the conventional passive IRS, a new type of IRS, i.e., active IRS, has recently been proposed, which is able to amplify the reflected signal's amplitude \cite{long2021active,zhang2021active,you2021wireless}.

+Unlike the multi-antenna amplify-and-forward (AF) relay that requires power-consuming radio-frequency (RF) chains and two time slots to complete the AF processing, the proposed active IRS basically inherits the hardware structure of the conventional passive IRS except replacing the passive reflecting elements (REs) with the active load impedances, which can directly reflect the incident signal with the desired adjustment in the electromagnetic level and amplify the signals in the air without the reception \cite{long2021active,zhang2021active}.